 Users can create multiple pinboards for each task for easy collaboration with remote workers.

-With the help of progress gauge, you can evaluate the projects in the pipeline.
+With the help of a progress gauge, you can evaluate the projects in the pipeline.

 Designers can find it helpful in creating a whiteboard to have the flexibility in communicating with clients and co-workers.

-The whiteboard communicates at a glance all the tasks that either needs to be done, the ongoing activities, or upcoming tasks in the list.
+The whiteboard communicates at a glance all the tasks that either need to be done, the ongoing activities, or upcoming tasks in the list.